 Early Years - Nursery & Reception

 Welcome to Early Years!
-We have 3 experienced teachers, Mrs Hosten-White, Mrs Stagg and Mrs Humber, and are also supported by our fantastic team of teaching assistants.
+We have 3 experienced teachers, Miss Pateman, Mrs Hosten-White and Mrs Stagg, and are also supported by our fantastic team of teaching assistants.
 We have a huge learning space to explore and make the most of every day, spread across three classrooms and our outdoor area.
 We split into smaller groups with specific adults for parts of the day, and learn through a mixture of adult-led and child-led learning.

 Home learning ideas: